Sorry, you need to enable JavaScript to visit this website.

 Field with red flowers

-• Water security and quality
+• Water stewardship

-Protecting the quality of natural waters and improved stewarding of scarce water resources is essential to regeneration.
+Protecting the quality of natural waters and stewarding of scarce water resources is essential to regeneration.
 We recognize the need to play our part in helping to protect water sources: at Nestlé Waters, our bottled-water business; throughout our agricultural supply chain and production operations; and in the communities where Nestlé has an impact.

 A more strategic approach to irrigation – from sprinkler, to drip and sub-service irrigation – minimizes water evaporation compared to surface irrigation.
 Digital technology is also helping farms understand when land requires water, which can prevent over-use.